sbarbett/pihole-ansible/README.md

 ## Documentation

 * Each module includes embedded documentation.
-You can review the options by using `ansible-doc sbarbett.pihole.local_a_record` or `ansible-doc sbarbett.pihole.local_cname`.
+You can review the options by using `ansible-doc sbarbett.module_name`.
 * Detailed information for the `manage_local_records` role is provided in its own `README` file within the role directory.

 ## License